Stevie57repos/VR-Cooking-Training-Prototype/README.md

 # VR Food Truck Game Prototype

 ## Game Description
 This is a VR game where you build sandwiches and deliver them to starving customers using a cannon on a food truck.

+**Click on the image below to watch a YouTube Gameplay Trailer**

 [![Header Image](https://github.com/stevie57/VR-Cooking-Training-Prototype/blob/main/Assets/Textures/Sandwich%20image.png)](https://www.youtube.com/watch?v=idGoXzuUl7Y)